chiedozie07/demo-credit/README.md

 - 403 Forbidden: If a user is blacklisted during account creation.
 * 400 Bad Request: If there are insufficient funds during transfers or withdrawals and
 + 500  For internal Server Error.
-+ And gracefully handled the rest errors for diffrent scenarios.
++ And other errors are gracefully handled for diffrent scenarios.

-### DemoCredit Database Design E-R Diagram Link
+### DemoCredit Database E-R Diagram And Design URL
 * Link: ***[dbDesigner Diagram](https://dbdesigner.page.link/Bc8UMtS5AC7XywUG8)***

   ![Database Design Diagram](images/demo-credit-db.png)